What is the environmental impact of food waste?

 It has been estimated that if food waste were a country, it would be the third highest emitter of greenhouse gasses in the world, behind the USA and China.

 Getting food to our plates requires a lot of energy.
-Greenhouse gasses are produced at every stage of the food value chain.
+Greenhouse gases are produced at every stage of the food value chain.
 Starting at a farm, greenhouse gasses are emitted from machinery, fertilizers, manure, and even cows themselves!

 Energy is then needed to process raw materials into final food products.
 Next comes the emissions from transporting food products across domestic and international borders.
 Finally, the food reaches grocery stores and markets, where energy is used for refrigeration and other retail processes.